M3taKn1ght/Blog-Repo/Weatherstation/Weatherstation_Part2/README.md

 and adding the following libaries
 1. NTPClient
+2. WiFi
-2. WiFiClientSecure.h
+3. WiFiClientSecure.h
-3. Adafruit SSD1306
+4. Adafruit SSD1306
-4. ArduinoJson
+5. ArduinoJson
-5. Time
+6. Time

 and uploading the ino-File (**after modifing the TODOs**) to NodeMCU, the result looks like